bitcart/bitccl/README.md

 - Safe, with disabled import system
 - Robust, with many built-in functions
-- Optimized for running in BitcartCC environment
+- Optimized for running in Bitcart environment

 Language file extension is `.bccl`.